“Parts of Area Housing Market Almost Back to Pre-Recession Levels”

 Remember that the “median” is simply the midpoint of a list of numbers ranked highest to lowest.
 As such, a change in the mix of what is selling can have a significant impact on the “median” value.
 The table at right shows the impact.
 In month 1, there are 15 homes that sold, ranging from a low of $300,000 to a high of $1,000,000.
 The median price is $650,000.
 In month 2, 13 of these same homes sell for exactly the same price as the previous month, but the two most expensive homes are dropped from the list.
 So even though there’s no change in the actual sales prices, the median price drops $50,000.
 And in month 3, 13 of these same homes sell again at the same price, but this time the two least expensive homes don’t sell – the median price increases $50,000.

-We’re as optimistic as anyone about the long-term prospects for the Washington, DC real estate market, but the reality is that home values are nowhere near their boom-market peak.
+We’re as optimistic as anyone about the long-term prospects for the Loudoun County real estate market, but the reality is that home values are nowhere near their boom-market peak.
 Don’t be fooled into thinking a simple arithmetic computation means anything – only a careful analysis of an individual property will give a buyer or seller a good idea of the value of that home.

 Absorption Rate by Property Type

 The following tables track absorption rate by property type, comparing the rates in the just-completed month to the rates in the same month of the previous year.
 The absorption rate is a measure of the health of the market, and tracks the percentage of homes that were on the market during the given month and in the given price range that went under contract.
-[The formula is # Contracts/(# Contracts + # Available).]
-An example: The absorption rate for attached homes priced between $750,000 and $999,999 in October 2011 was 25.3%, indicating that a quarter of the homes on the market for this category of homes went under contract in October.
-That compares to a rate of 22.6% in October 2010, and the increase means the market was better in 2011 for that type of home.
+[The formula is # Contracts/ (# Contracts + # Available).]
+An example: The absorption rate for attached homes priced between $300,000 and $499,999 in October 2011 was 23.2%, indicating that slightly less than one quarter of the homes on the market for this category of homes went under contract in October.
+That compares to a rate of 21.4% in October 2010, and the decrease means the market was better in 2010 for that type of home.
 If the absorption rate was less in 2011 than in 2010, we have put the more recent absorption rate in red.
-This month there was improvement for 12 of the 18 individual price categories.
+This month there was improvement for 7 of 14 individual price categories with activity and 2 remained the same.

 CONDOS AND CO-OPS